Ganita Kaumudi: 3. Śreḍhī-vyavahāra

 Arithmetic and geometric progressions, sequences and series.
 The generalization here was crucial for finding the infinite series for sine and cosine.
 28 rules and 19 examples.

 4. Kṣetra-vyavahāra

 Geometry.
 149 rules and 94 examples.
 Includes special material on cyclic quadratilerals, such as the “third diagonal”.

 5. Khāta-vyavahāra

 Excavations.
 7 rules and 9 examples.

 6. Citi-vyavahāra

 Stacks.
 2 rules and 2 examples.

 7. Rāśi-vyavahāra

 Mounds of grain.
 2 rules and 3 examples.

 8. Chāyā-vyavahāra

 Shadow problems.
 7 rules and 6 examples.

 9. Kuṭṭaka

 Linear integer equations.
 69 rules and 36 examples.

 10. Vargaprakṛti

 Quadratic.
 17 rules and 10 examples.
 Includes a variant of the Chakravala method.
 Ganita Kaumudi contains many results from continued fractions.
 In the text Narayana Pandita used the knowledge of simple recurring continued fraction in the solutions of indeterminate equations of the type $nx^2+k^2=y^2$.

 11. Bhāgādāna

-Factorization.
-Contains Fermat's factorization method.
-11 rules and 7 examples.
+Contains factorization method, 11 rules and 7 examples.